Travis Maril

 Praised for his “apt eloquence” and “persuasive, stylish ardor” (San Diego Story), violist Travis Maril is an accomplished chamber musician and innovative pedagogue.

 As violist of the Hyperion Quartet, he was a top-prize winner at the Fischoff National Chamber Music Competition and performed on NPR’s Performance Today.
-Additional chamber music collaborators have included members of the Chamber Music Society of Lincoln Center, the Miró Quartet, and principal players of the Cleveland Orchestra, LA Phil, Dallas, San Diego and Pittsburgh Symphonies.
+His chamber music collaborators have included members of the Chamber Music Society of Lincoln Center, the Miró Quartet, and principal players of the Cleveland Orchestra, LA Phil, Dallas, San Diego and Pittsburgh Symphonies.

 Travis writes regularly on topics in string pedagogy on his blog, String Theory.
 Since 2021 he has led online workshops and educational programs through his website www.travis-maril.com, working with hundreds of violists from all over the world.
-In the summers he has taught at the Oklahoma Summer Arts Institute, Interharmony (Italy), San Diego Summer Music Institute and the Hausmann Chamber Music Program.